infinyon/stateful-dataflows-examples/dataflows-inline/reddit-streamer/README.md

 ## Full body of request
 The reddit object will return the following, please edit the generator if you find any of the information useful or necessary.
 =======
-e reddit object will return the following, please edit the yaml if you find any of the information useful or necessary.
+The reddit object will return the following, please edit the yaml if you find any of the information useful or necessary.
->>>>>>> Stashed changes
 ```
 "approved_at_utc": null,
 "subreddit": "test",